bihor/fp_masterquiz/README.md

 - Replaced invocation of PersistenceManager with DI #46
 - Reformatting source code and PHP 8 bugfix
 - Bugfix: optional checkbox.

+Changes in version 3.5.6:
+- Bugfix for other languages than 0.